-4 What are the main rules and principles applying to advertising aimed at health-care professionals?
+4 What are the main rules and principles applying to advertising aimed at healthcare professionals?

-According to article 42 of the HLR concerning to advertising, ads directed to health-care professionals can only be published in specialised media, and they must be based on the recommended information for the corresponding medicinal product, which must contain the following data:
+According to article 42 of the HLR concerning advertising, advertisements directed at healthcare professionals can only be published in specialised media, and they must be based on the recommended information for the corresponding medicinal product, which must contain the following data:

 - the distinctive denomination, if this is the case;

 - the generic denomination;

 - pharmaceutical form and formulation;

 - therapeutic indications;

-- pharmacokinetics and pharmacodynamics;
+- · pharmacokinetics and pharmacodynamics;

 - side-effects;

 - general precautions;

-- · restrictions of use during pregnancy and breast feeding;
+- restrictions of use during pregnancy and breastfeeding;

 - secondary and adverse reactions;

 - medical interactions;

-- alterations in results from lab tests;
+- · alterations in results from lab tests;

 - precautions related to carcinogenic, mutagenic, teratogenic and fertility effects;

-- · the dose and tract of administration;
+- the dose and tract of administration;

-- · manifestations and handling of overdose or accidental ingestion;
+- manifestations and handling of overdose or accidental ingestion;

-- presentation or presentations; storage recommendations; protection notices; the name and domicile of the laboratory; and
+- presentation or presentations; storage recommendations; protec-

-- the marketing authorisation number.
+- tion notices; the name and domicile of the laboratory; and the marketing authorisation number.